 Manuscripts may be rejected without review for several reasons.
 These include (but are not limited to) inadequate evidence that the method is substantially new and promising, a lack of focus on methods rather than their application, poor preparation, an insufficiently clear and detailed presentation, and a lack of adherence to the following rules for preparation.
 It is in your own best interest to read the manuscript preparation guidelines carefully and conform to them as closely as possible.
 It may be helpful to refer to articles previously published in the journal as examples.
 Questions regarding presentation style may be sent to email@example.com.

 Manuscripts submitted to the journal may range from descriptions of a new analytical method, to experiments conducted to test an existing method, to metaanalyses of published data, to critical reviews of the methods used in a particular field of study.
 It should be no surprise that no single structure can fit all possible manuscripts.
 The following is a general template for constructing your manuscript, and should be followed as closely as possible.
 Different sections may be emphasized or deemphasized as needed.
 Please note that the structure of an L&O: Methods manuscript differs somewhat from the familiar sequence of abstract-introduction-methods-results-discussion.
-Before you begin, read the Editorial for a discussion of the reasons for the manuscript structure used in this journal.

 - Title page